bailey27/cppcryptfs/INSTALL.md

 rapidjson
 ------

 rapidjson is used for parsing the config file gocryptfs.conf.
-It consists of only header files and doesn't need to be compiled.
+It consists of only header files, so there is no need to build it separately.

 ```
 cd \git